: TODAY'S ROYAL FAMILY

 In 2009 The Duke of Cambridge and his brother Prince Harry created their own Foundation to focus on supporting issues that are close to their hearts.
 After the wedding of Prince William and Miss Catherine Middleton in 2011, The Foundation underwent a name change and became The Royal Foundation of The Duke and Duchess of Cambridge and Prince Harry.

-HRH Catherine, Duchess of Cambridge
+HRH Catherine, Princess of Wales

-The Duchess of Cambridge was christened at the parish church of St. Andrew’s Bradfield in Berkshire on 20 June 1982.
+Catherine was christened at the parish church of St. Andrew’s Bradfield in Berkshire on 20 June 1982.

 Work used under Open Government Licence: View Our Credits for further details